ibm-cloud-docs/solution-tutorials/kubernetes-log-analysis-kibana.md

   ![](images/solution17/kubectl_get_services.png)
   ![](images/solution17/node_starter_cluster.png)

-To set up Ingress and use your own custom domain see the [Use your own custom domain](/docs/tutorials/scalable-webapp-kubernetes.html#custom_domain) section of the [Deploy a scalable web application on Kubernetes. tutorial](/docs/tutorials/scalable-webapp-kubernetes.html)
+To set up Ingress and use your own custom domain see the [Use your own custom domain](/docs/tutorials/scalable-webapp-kubernetes.html#custom_domain) section of the [Deploy a scalable web application on Kubernetes](/docs/tutorials/scalable-webapp-kubernetes.html) tutorial.

 ## View log data in Kibana